Essays

 Can I use secondary sources only in my case study essay? +

-At undergraduate level, case study essays using only secondary sources — published articles, news reports, company documents, case study databases — are common and often explicitly expected by the assignment brief.
-There is nothing methodologically wrong with this, provided you are transparent about it in your methodology section and acknowledge the limitations it creates.
-At postgraduate and doctoral level, original primary data collection (interviews, observation) is typically expected and may be required by your institution.
-The key at any level is methodological transparency: state clearly what data sources you used, how you accessed them, and what limitations this creates for your findings.
+At undergraduate level, case study essays using only secondary sources are common and often explicitly expected.
+There is nothing methodologically wrong with this, provided you are transparent about it in your methodology section and acknowledge the limitations.
+At postgraduate and doctoral level, original primary data collection is typically expected and may be required by your institution.

 What analytical frameworks should I use in a business case study essay? +

 The most widely used frameworks in business case study essays are SWOT analysis, PESTLE analysis, Porter’s Five Forces, the Value Chain, the BCG Matrix, and the VRIO framework.
 The right choice depends on your research question.
-SWOT and PESTLE provide broad situational analysis.
-Porter’s Five Forces focuses on industry competition.
-VRIO assesses whether an organization’s resources create sustainable competitive advantage.
 Always justify your choice of framework in relation to your research question — do not use SWOT simply because it is familiar.
-The framework should help you answer your specific research question, not just describe the organization generically.

 What is the difference between findings and analysis in a case study essay? +

 Findings are what the evidence shows — the factual content of what you observed, read, or heard.
 Analysis is what the findings mean in theoretical terms — your interpretation of why the findings occurred, how they relate to existing theory, and what they imply for your research question.
 Findings answer “what happened?”; analysis answers “why did it happen and what does it mean?”
-A good case study essay maintains a clear distinction between presenting evidence (findings) and interpreting it (analysis), while ensuring that every major finding is followed by substantive analysis.
-The most common failure is presenting findings without analysis — describing the case without arguing anything about it.
+The most common failure is presenting findings without analysis.

 How do I generalize from a single case study? +

 Single-case studies generalize through what Robert K. Yin calls analytical generalization — generalizing findings to theoretical propositions, not to broader populations.
-This is the same logic as scientific experiments: you do not need thousands of cases to test whether a theory holds; you need one carefully designed case that puts the theory to a critical test.
-When writing your case study essay, frame your conclusions as contributions to theoretical understanding, not statistical claims about populations.
-“This case supports the proposition that…” is stronger than “This case proves that all companies…” — because it is intellectually honest and methodologically defensible.
+Frame your conclusions as contributions to theoretical understanding: “This case supports the proposition that…” rather than “This case proves that all companies…” — because the former is intellectually honest and methodologically defensible.

 Do I need a recommendations section in my case study essay? +

 Whether you need a recommendations section depends on your discipline and assignment brief.
-Business case studies almost always require recommendations — practical, evidence-based suggestions for what the organization should do differently.
+Business case studies almost always require recommendations.
 Clinical case studies in nursing and medicine often include recommendations for care or policy.
-Social science case studies may or may not require recommendations depending on the research tradition and assignment requirements.
 Always check your assignment brief.
-If recommendations are required, they must flow directly from your analysis — they should be specific, feasible, and grounded in the evidence of your case, not generic best practices imported from outside the case.
+If recommendations are required, they must flow directly from your analysis — specific, feasible, and grounded in the evidence of your case.

 author-avatar